 - SPF Steward, co-facilitator

 The GC members are selected based on their level of engagement within the McGill community, their understanding of sustainability, and their expertise.
-The group meets approximately once a month during the academic year.
+The group meets approximately once a month.

 For more information, please see the SPF Governance Council Terms of Reference